-The Commission has made two draft decisions.
-First, the Commission has made a draft decision to give more weight to recent estimates of the debt-raising cost compared to older estimates.
-The Commission considers that this would ensure that the debt-raising cost is based on more recent and up-to-date analysis that more accurately reflects debt-raising costs at the time of the determination.
-Second, when identifying appropriate benchmarks, the Commission will give preference to estimation methodologies that exclude the dealer swap margin.
+We made two draft decisions.
+First, we made a draft decision to give more weight to recent estimates of the debt-raising cost compared to older estimates.
+This would ensure that the debt-raising cost is based on more recent and up-to-date analysis that more accurately reflects debt-raising costs at the time of the determination.
+Second, when identifying appropriate benchmarks, we would give preference to estimation methodologies that exclude the dealer swap margin.

-To assist stakeholders in considering the impacts of these draft decisions, the Commission has estimated that its draft decisions would, on the basis of current information, result in an allowed debt-raising rate of around 0.1 per cent.
+To assist stakeholders in considering the impacts of these draft decisions, we estimated that the draft decisions would, based on current information, result in an allowed debt-raising rate of around 0.1 per cent.
 Table 6 shows the estimated price impacts of adopting the proposed debt-raising methodology using currently available benchmarks.
-The Commission notes that the debt-raising allowance
+The debt-raising allowance adopted in the next price investigation, and therefore the price impacts of adopting the draft decisions, will depend on relevant benchmarks available at the time of the investigation.